JeffBley/azure-docs/articles/active-directory/saas-apps/salesforce-tutorial.md

 ### Create Salesforce test user

 In this section, a user called Britta Simon is created in Salesforce.
-Salesforce supports just-in-time provisioning, which is enabled by default.
-There is no action item for you in this section.
-If a user doesn't already exist in Salesforce, a new one is created when you attempt to access Salesforce.
-Salesforce also supports automatic user provisioning, you can find more details [here](salesforce-provisioning-tutorial.md) on how to configure automatic user provisioning.
+Salesforce supports just-in-time provisioning, which is not enabled by default.
+Salesforce also supports automatic user provisioning from Azure AD.
+You can find more details [here](salesforce-provisioning-tutorial.md) on how to configure automatic user provisioning.

 ### Test single sign-on